Voilett-Roze/asus/Compile-Firmware-from-source.md

 ### *Windows 10 (version 2004 and newer)*

 On Windows 10 version 2004 and newer, the easiest way to set up a virtual machine for builds is by using the Windows Subsystem for Linux (WSL2).
-See [Setting up Build VM under WLS2](Setting-up-Build-VM-under-WSL2.md) for instructions on how to configure WSL for a build VM.
+See [Setting up Build VM under WLS2](Setting-up-Build-VM-under-WSL2) for instructions on how to configure WSL for a build VM.

 ### *Linux, MacOS, older Windows*

 On Linux systems, MacOS and older Windows versions, the easiest way to set up a virtual machine for builds is by using Canonical's Multipass.
-See See [Setting up Build VM under WLS2](Setting-up-Build-VM-under-WSL2.md)
+See See [Setting up Build VM under Multipass](Setting-up-Build-VM-under-Multipass)

 ### *Native builds on other Linux flavors*